JSettler/YACC/README.md

 [Escape] causes the program to save & quit the game.
 Upon starting, it checks if there is a savegame and loads it if exists.

+The program also creates some simple soundfiles in its current directory.
+Just some simple beeps for now, as i'm lazy :)